-You sold 100 units at EUR 10 each, bringing in revenues or sales of EUR 1,000.

-Each unit that you sold cost you EUR 6-EUR 1 for the treasure chest plus 5 toys costing EUR 1 each.
-So your cost of goods sold is EUR 600 (100 units × EUR 6 per unit).

-Your gross profit-the amount left after subtracting cost of goods sold from sales-is EUR 400 (100 units \times EUR 4 each).

-After subtracting operating expenses of EUR 300-the costs of doing business other than the cost of products sold-you generated a positive net income or profit of EUR 100.
+- You sold 100 units at EUR 10 each, bringing in revenues or sales of EUR 1,000. - Each unit that you sold cost you EUR 6 EUR 1 for the treasure chest plus 5 toys costing EUR 1 each.
+So your cost of goods sold is EUR 600 (100 units × EUR 6 per unit). - Your gross profit the amount left after subtracting cost of goods sold from sales is EUR 400 (100 units × EUR 4 each). - After subtracting operating expenses of EUR 300 the costs of doing business other than the cost of products sold you generated a positive net income or profit of EUR 100.

 Whereas your balance sheet tells you what you have at a specific point in time, your income statement tells you how much income you earned over some period of time, in this case, the month of September.
 Companies prepare financial statements on at least a twelve-month basis-that is, for a fiscal year which ends on December 31 or some other logical date, such as June 30 or September 30.
 Fiscal years can vary because companies generally pick a fiscal-year end date that coincides with the end of a peak selling period; thus a crabmeat processor might end its fiscal year in October, when the crab supply has dwindled.
 Most companies also produce financial statements on a quarterly or monthly basis.
 For Stress-Buster, you'll want to prepare them monthly to stay on top of how your new business is doing.
-Let's prepare a new balance sheet to how things have changed by the end of the month.
+Let's prepare a new balance sheet to see how things have changed by the end of the month.
+Recall that Stress- Buster earned EUR 100 during the month of September and that you decided to leave these earnings in the business.
+This EUR 100 profit increases two items on your balance sheet:

-Recall that Stress- Buster earned \$100 during the month of September and that you decided to leave these earnings in the business.
-This \$100 profit increases two items on your balance sheet: the assets of the company (its cash) and your investment in it (its owner's equity).
-Figure 27 shows what your balance sheet will look like on September 30.
-You now have \$700 in cash: \$400 that you borrowed plus \$300 that you've invested in the business (your original \$200 investment plus the \$100 profit from the first month of operations, which you've kept in the business).
+the assets of the company (its cash) and your investment in it (its owner's equity).
+(Remember that we've made things simpler by handling everything in cash.)

+Figure 22 shows what your balance sheet will look like on September 30.
+You now have EUR 700 in cash: EUR 400 that you borrowed plus EUR 300 that you've invested in the business (your original EUR 200 investment plus the EUR 100 profit from the first month of operations, which you've kept in the business).

 Stress-Buster Company

 Balance Sheet

-As of September 30, 2019)
+As of September 30

 Assets

-Cash (original \$600 plus \$100 earned) \$700
+Cash (original EUR 600 plus EUR 100 earned) 70 0

 Liabilities and Owner's Equity

 Liabilities 400

-Stress-Buster Company

-Balance Sheet

-As of September 30, 2019

-Owner's Equity (\$200 invested by owner plus \$100 profits retained) 300
+Owner's Equity (EUR 200 invested by owner plu EUR 100 profits retained) ^s 300

-Total Liabilities and Owner's Equity \$700
+Total Liabilities and Owner's Equity 70 0

-Figure 27: Stress-Buster's balance sheet at the end of September 2019
+Figure 22: Stress-Buster's balance sheet at the end of September